sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Q set1.md

 3. **Copying Artifacts**: You can use the `COPY` instruction to copy files or directories from one stage to another.
 This allows you to selectively include only the required files in the final image.

 4. **Final Image**: The final stage is typically used to create the production image that contains your application or service.
 It starts with a clean slate, using only the files and artifacts copied from the previous stages.

-Benefits of using multi-stage builds:

-- **Smaller Images**: You can exclude build dependencies, development tools, and intermediate files from the final image, resulting in smaller and more efficient images.

-- **Improved Security**: Reducing the attack surface of your containers by omitting unnecessary files and dependencies enhances security.

-- **Faster Builds**: Building and pushing smaller images is faster, which can improve the development and deployment process.

-- **Simplified Build Process**: Multi-stage builds make it easier to maintain a single Dockerfile for both development and production use cases.

 Here's an example of a multi-stage build in a Dockerfile for a Node.js application: